Supreme Court upholds use of controversial execution drug

 Meanwhile, the court challenge has prompted Oklahoma to approve nitrogen gas as an alternative death penalty method if lethal injections aren’t possible, either because of a court ruling or a drug shortage.

-In response to Monday’s decision, Oklahoma Gov. Mary Fallin said she expects state courts to set new execution dates for the three inmates involved in the case.
+In response to Monday’s decision, Oklahoma Gov. Mary Fallin said she expects state courts to set new execution dates for the three inmates.
 Oklahoma Department of Corrections spokeswoman Terri Watkins said the state has the necessary drugs for carrying out the executions.

 Associated Press writers Jessica Gresko and Sam Hananel in Washington and Sean Murphy in Oklahoma City contributed.